allanhu9/League-Stat-Tracker/README.md

 # League-Stat-Tracker
 A stat tracking website for league of legends

 Gets data from the RIOT API and displays your stats on the website!
-In development.
+Not in development anymore.

 ## update - Webpage is online!
 Please read everything in this section